-Mary Ann Welsh has over 25 years of Chapter 11 bankruptcy experience, with an emphasis on commercial and financial transactions, including structuring, negotiating, and restructuring complex, multi-party, commercial financial transactions outside of court and within Chapter 11 reorganizations.
-Ms. Welsh has a broad perspective on business reorganizations, having represented various parties, including financial institutions, equity holders, corporate creditors, creditors' committees, bondholders' committees, and insurance companies, as well as corporate debtors, in various industries, such as the healthcare, retail, trucking, hotel, communications, optical, and agricultural commodities industries – with primary focus in the health care industry including particular focus on hospitals, skilled nursing facilities (nursing homes), and assisted living centers.
-Her experience includes
+Mary Ann Welsh had over 25 years of Chapter 11 bankruptcy experience, with an emphasis on commercial and financial transactions, including structured, negotiated, and restructured complex, multi-party, commercial financial transactions outside of court and within Chapter 11 reorganizations.
+Ms. Welsh had a broad perspective on business reorganizations, having represented various parties, including financial institutions, equity holders, corporate creditors, creditors' committees, bondholders' committees, and insurance companies, as well as corporate debtors, in various industries, such as the healthcare, retail, trucking, hotel, communications, optical, and agricultural commodities industries – with primary focus in the health care industry including particular focus on hospitals, skilled nursing facilities (nursing homes), and assisted living centers.
+Her experience included

 - Representation of major financial institution in connection with formation and initial operation of its debtor-in-possession financing unit and subsequent representation thereof nationwide in both its pre- and post-confirmation financings.